linhhv-1996/SaaSBlogUI/content/blog/start-a-saas-in-5-simple-steps.md

 Promote the launch on your social media accounts, on your email list, and text all of your friends to vote for your product.
 If your app does get the most votes, you will be featured on their homepage in their newsletter and you will get thousands of new users overnight.
 Also, you will receive the coveted number one on product launch badge that you can proudly display on your website, which is great social proof.

 This can literally change your life overnight.
 But even if you don't get the number one spot, you'll still get a lot of page views and it's a lot of fun.

-#### Conclusion

-Ready to bring your SaaS or AI tool to market quickly?

-[ShipFast](https://shipfa.st/?via=lindane) offers a robust NextJS boilerplate equipped with everything you need to build and launch your web app swiftly.
-With seamless integrations for payments, emails, user authentication, and SEO, ShipFast saves you over 22 hours of setup time.

-Join thousands of makers who have transformed their ideas into profitable ventures effortlessly.
-Focus on building your business, not wrestling with repetitive code.